 Doing business with DECC.

-The DECC procurement strategy has information on how we purchase goods and services.
+The DECC Procurement Strategy explains how we purchase goods and services.

 Transparency in procurement

-Details of our tender and contract documents can be found on the Contracts Finder website.
+Details of our tender and contract documents are on the Contracts Finder website.

-All procurements that exceed the EU Public Procurement Directives thresholds (currently set at £111,676) are advertised in TED (Tenders electronic daily), the supplement to the Official Journal of the European Union (OJEU) via a contract notice, unless an existing framework is used.
+All procurements that exceed the EU Public Procurement Directives thresholds (currently set at £111,676) and which are required to be advertised in the Official Journal of the European Union (OJEU) are advertised in TED (Tenders Electronic Daily), the supplement to OJEU via a contract notice, unless an existing framework is used.

 Find out about our publication scheme.